trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **Step 7.** Once the OnlyKey has been successfully attached to the computer the Initial Setup Wizard screen will appear.
 Select "Next" to continue.

-***LINUX USERS NOTE: If you are using Linux your system may by default only allow read access to USB devices including the OnlyKey.
+{% include info.html content="***LINUX USERS:*** If you are using Linux your system may by default only allow read access to USB devices including the OnlyKey.
 In order to allow read/write access follow the instructions[ here](https://docs.google.com/document/d/1Go_Rs218fKUx-j_JKhddbSVTqY6P0vQO831t2MKCJC8/edit?usp=sharing) to create a udev rule.
-Also see the following forum topic [here.](https://groups.google.com/forum/#!topic/onlykey/MnD03gQzczg)***
+Also see the following forum topic [here.](https://groups.google.com/forum/#!topic/onlykey/MnD03gQzczg)" %}

 {% include image.html file="image77.png" %}